cmj-dev/TIL/Machine Learning/SubsetSelection.md

 ### **How to measure best number of predictors**
 To measure the best number of predictors, there is 4 method to assume test error.

+Beacuse when we use normal $R^2$ or $MSE$, it will give us better value when the number of predictors are increase.

+So we use 4 method to measure the best subset of predictors.

 In this expressions, $d$ means number of predictors.